msancheznet/pyion/docs/index.rst

     # Define default command.
     CMD ["tail", "-f", "/dev/null"]

-To use this dockerfile in a HOST with Docker, simply run:
+To use this dockerfile in a host with Docker, simply run:

 .. code-block:: bash
     :linenos:

     docker build -t pyion_bpv7:4.1.2 -f .\pyion_v412_bpv7_ubuntu.dockerfile --build_arg IMAGE_NAME=ubuntu:20.04 .

 Note that to install pyion, three environment variables are used:
     - ``$ION_HOME``, which points to the base path where the ION source code is located (i.e., it contains the ION manual)